vaibhav20325/GameOfLife/README.md

 To increase the frame rate Press <kbd>→</kbd>
 To decrease the frame rate Press <kbd>←</kbd>
+Press <kbd>UP</kbd> to set the frame rate to 30

 To reset the initial position Press <kbd>Esc</kbd>

 Press <kbd>1</kbd> or <kbd>2</kbd> for a built in setup

+Click on glider to insert Glider